Generic Name: bezlotoxumab (BEZ loe TOX ue mab)

 Zinplava (bezlotoxumab) is a monoclonal antibody.
 Monoclonal antibodies are made to target only certain cells in the body.
 Bezlotoxumab works by binding to a specific toxin produced by the Clostridium difficile bacteria, to help neutralize the toxin's effects.

-Zinplava is used together with antibiotic medicine in adults with Clostridium difficile (C. difficile) infection, which can cause life-threatening diarrhea.
+Zinplava is used together with antibiotic medicine in adults with Clostridium difficile (C. difficile), an infection, that can cause life-threatening diarrhea.
 Bezlotoxumab may help keep this infection from coming back after treatment.

 Zinplava is not an antibiotic and will not treat the infection itself.